arvxndrana/arvxndrana.github.io/content/posts/my-time-on-linux.md

 This is going to change from today as I am a quarter of my first [Computer Science Course](https://ocw.mit.edu/courses/6-100l-introduction-to-cs-and-programming-using-python-fall-2022/pages/material-by-lecture/) by OSSU. and I hope to be consistent at it.

 Thanks for reading.

+And around 4-5 days, I reverted back to i3 as my primary window manager.

+I am so indecisive.